jlinoff/csdiff/README.md

 ### Add ANSI 256 color support.

 I added the `--256` option to show the available colors.
-Will add support for to use them soon.
+Will add support for users to use them soon.

 Here is what the `--256` output looks like.